markmdoza/odin-recipes/README.md

 # odin-recipes
 Learning how to use Git and building a recipe website!
+02/26/2023 Moving onto CSS foundations lessons - learned to "fork" a repo through git hub (use git clone), as well as creating lists: both ordered (ol) and unordered (ul).
+To fill the list within either list style, I use (li).
+Last, but not least, turned VSCode to a more appealing application to work with.
+Feels like a DAW within the music world.
+Also changed the terminal into iterm2 with powerlevel10k for a much more beautiful workspace.
+So far, been feeling great with coding!
+03/01/2023